Mountain-Hydrology-Research-Group/snow-hydrology/book/modules/module6/module6.md

 **2. Using Metpy Units**

-I HIGHLY recommend using the `metpy.units.units` object to assign units to all of your variables for these calculations.
+I highly recommend using the `metpy.units.units` object to assign units to all of your variables for these calculations.
 Look in earlier labs for examples of usage.
 As a reminder, you can import the units object and us it like this: from metpy.units import units

 ```